MMB-UMCU/wrangling-genomics/_episodes/04-variant_calling.md

 [IGV](http://www.broadinstitute.org/igv/) is a stand-alone browser, which has the advantage of being installed locally and providing fast access.
 Web-based genome browsers, like [Ensembl](http://www.ensembl.org/index.html) or the [UCSC browser](https://genome.ucsc.edu/), are slower, but provide more functionality.
 They not only allow for more polished and flexible visualization, but also provide easy access to a wealth of annotations and external data sources.
 This makes it straightforward to relate your data with information about repeat regions, known genes, epigenetic features or areas of cross-species conservation, to name just a few.

+**IGV can be downloaded into your own computer and used as a Desktop application.
+However, for this course, we will be using the [IGV's web application](https://igv.org/app/).**

 In order to use IGV, we will need to transfer some files to our local machine.
-We know how to do this with `scp`.
+**Before we do that, we will need to transfer them to CoCalc.** We know how to do this with `scp`.
 Open a new tab in your terminal window and create a new folder.
 We will put this folder on our Desktop for demonstration purposes, but in general you should avoide proliferating folders and files on your Desktop and instead organize files within a directory structure like we have been using in our `dc_workshop` directory.

 ~~~
-$ mkdir ~/Desktop/files_for_igv
+$ mkdir ~/dc_workshop/files_for_igv
-$ cd ~/Desktop/files_for_igv
+$ cd ~/dc_workshop/files_for_igv
 ~~~
 {: .bash}